-At the end of 2020, the entities that had implemented an Environmental Management System (EMS) accounted for 75.7% of relevant revenue (1).
+At the end of 2021, the entities that had implemented an Environmental Management System (EMS) accounted for 75.6% of relevant revenue (1).
 The need to obtain external EMS certification is assessed locally with regard to local economic conditions and benefits.

-(1) Relevant revenue excludes revenue generated by activities not considered pertinent in terms of environmental impact (services, trading, sales, activities, etc.)
+(1) Revenue generated after excluding activities not considered pertinent in terms of environmental impact: services, trading, sales, activities, etc